harrietrc/loadimpact-docs/jekyll/_v4/core-concepts/test-setup-teardown-life-cycle.md

 ---
 layout: classic-docs
-title: Test setup/teardown
-description: Test setup/teardown life-cycle hooks
+title: Setup and Teardown Functions
+description: Explanation of the setup and teardown functions in a test script.
+These functions help in initializing and terminating resources, environments, data, etc. associated with your testing.
-categories: [test-scripting]
+categories: [core-concepts]
-order: 5
+order: 10
+redirect_from: /4.0/test-scripting/test-setup-teardown-life-cycle/
 ---

 Being able to execute code pre and post test is common place when running tests.
 It can be used to prepare the system under test with data, or maybe to trigger the provisioning of an ephemeral environment of the system under test itself, and at the end to reset or take down that what was set up before the test.